open-rmf/rmf_building_map_msgs/rmf_building_map_msgs/QUALITY_DECLARATION.md

 ### Feature Testing [4.i]

-`building_map_msgs` is a package providing strictly message and service definitions and therefore does not require associated tests.
+`rmf_building_map_msgs` is a package providing strictly message and service definitions and therefore does not require associated tests.

 ### Public API Testing [4.ii]

-`building_map_msgs` is a package providing strictly message and service definitions and therefore does not require associated tests.
+`rmf_building_map_msgs` is a package providing strictly message and service definitions and therefore does not require associated tests.

 ### Coverage [4.iii]

-`building_map_msgs` is a package providing strictly message and service definitions and therefore has no coverage requirements.
+`rmf_building_map_msgs` is a package providing strictly message and service definitions and therefore has no coverage requirements.

 ### Performance [4.iv]

-`building_map_msgs` is a package providing strictly message and service definitions and therefore has no performance requirements.
+`rmf_building_map_msgs` is a package providing strictly message and service definitions and therefore has no performance requirements.

 ### Linters and Static Analysis [4.v]

-`building_map_msgs` does not use the standard linters and static analysis tools for its generated C++ and Python code to ensure it follows the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#linters).
+`rmf_building_map_msgs` does not use the standard linters and static analysis tools for its generated C++ and Python code to ensure it follows the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#linters).

 ## Dependencies [5]

 ### Direct Runtime ROS Dependencies [5.i]

-`building_map_msgs` has the following runtime ROS dependencies.
+`rmf_building_map_msgs` has the following runtime ROS dependencies.

 #### builtin\_interfaces